Lindsey Graham Set To Take Over Senate Judiciary Committee

 “If I am fortunate enough to be selected by my colleagues to serve as Chairman, I will push for the appointment and Senate confirmation of highly qualified conservative judges to the federal bench and aggressive oversight of the Department of Justice and FBI.”

-In the coming term, Vox notes, the Republican Party is likely to push through more judicial nominees, and it is Lindsey Graham’s popularity among Trump supporters – which appears to have surged following the South Carolina Senator’s vigorous defense of Brett Kavanaugh and virtually all of Trump’s policies – and his close relationship with the president that could cause headache for the Democrats
+In the coming term, Vox notes, the Republican Party is likely to push through more judicial nominees, and it is Lindsey Graham’s popularity among Trump supporters, which appears to have surged following the South Carolina Senator’s vigorous defense of Brett Kavanaugh and virtually all of Trump’s policies, and his close relationship with the president that could cause headache for the Democrats

-As The Hill reports, Graham said that he would look into the Federal Bureau of Investigation’s handling of probes into Russian election interference and 2016 presidential candidate Hillary Clinton’s emails if he becomes chairman of the Senate Judiciary Committee.
+As The Hill reports, Graham said that he would look into the FBI’s handling of probes into Russian election interference and 2016 presidential candidate Hillary Clinton’s emails if he becomes chairman of the Senate Judiciary Committee.

 “The oversight function will be very much front and center,” Graham announced.